asherbhs/asherbhs.github.io/apl-book/_sources/trees/deleting-nodes.md

 We saw a similar situation when we were [extracting trees from forests](forests.md#deforestation), where parent pointers were offset too far.
 In that instance, we found the offsets to correct by with a `+\` on the mask of deleted nodes.
 We can use the same technique here, but for completeness, we're going to show another way[^performance].

-[^performance]: Additionally, I ran some performance tests and found that the scan technique was faster for deforesting, while the technique described here was faster for the general task of deleting nodes.
+[^performance]: Additionally, I ran some performance tests and found that the scan technique was faster for deforesting, while the technique described here was faster for the general task of deleting sub-trees.

 Firstly, let's find the indices of all the nodes being deleted.